pratham280/prathamesh.github.io/content/authors/admin/_index.md

     icon: trophy
     summary: |
       Secured 2nd position at a robotics competition held by Army Institute of Technology, Pune, by designing a basic line follower robot capable of accurately navigating a simple track using IR sensors and embedded logic.
 # /----------------------------------------------------------------------------------------------------------------
+  - title: 'Certificate of Appreciation – Leadership in DRAIC (Robotics Club)'
+    certificate_url: /uploads/certificates/aunal day.pdf
+    date: '2025-04-26'
+    awarder: DYPCOE, Pune
+    icon: medal
+    summary: |
+      Received a Certificate of Appreciation for leading and actively managing the robotics club DRAIC (Design and Robotics Automation & Innovation Club).
+Recognized for organizing workshops, guiding project teams, and fostering a collaborative environment that promoted innovation, hands-on learning, and technical excellence in the field of robotics.
+# /----------------------------------------------------------------------------------------------------------------
   - title: 'Winner of AAVISHKAR 2023 (College Level)'
     url: https://avishkar.uniPune.ac.in/